timothyaya/kivy-ios_encrypt/README.md

 # kivy-ios_encrypt

-Since both PyCrypto and PyCryptodome cause issues in kivy-ios, I switched to another solution instead.
+### Since both PyCrypto and PyCryptodome cause issues in kivy-ios, I switched to another solution instead.

+### do not build/pip install pycrypto/pycryptodome kivy-ios, it will cause fail to upload app to apple connect

 1. create encrypthelper.h:
 ```